 Understand renter’s pain points in the renting experience

-Measure the amount of time taken for renters to complete administrative tasks
+Measure the time renters spend on administrative tasks to schedule viewings

-Inform our business strategy and model in terms of our renters
+Inform our business strategy and model based on renter needs

 Semi-structured Interviews